brettz9/eslint-config-ash-nazg/README.md

 - `unicorn/custom-error-definition` - Does not seem confining.
 - `unicorn/no-unsafe-regex` - Seems like something to watch for, though I may revisit if this reports too many common expressions.

+### Rationale for including eslint-comments rules which are not in `plugin:eslint-comments/recommended`

+- `eslint-comments/no-unused-disable` - Might be indicative of an error
+    and inefficient in any case

 ### Rationale for not including some `@mysticatea/eslint-plugin` rules